 “If you’ve never clipped a dog’s nails before, you may want to have your veterinarian or vet tech give you a lesson on how to do it.”Dr Jerry Klein, AKC’s chief veterinary officer.

-It can take your pup a little while to get used to it, so don’t despair!
-Be patient, keep a gentle and positive attitude, and continue to praise and reward your pooch with treats. 🙂
+It can take your pup a little while to get used to this, so don’t despair!
+Be patient, keep a gentle and positive attitude, and continue to praise and reward your pooch with treats.

-Here are the steps to follow to trim your Boston’s nails:
+Here are 7 steps you can follow to trim your Boston Terrier’s nails:

 Start by holding your dog comfortably.
 Some Bostons will sit on your lap or lay on a table while you clip their nails while others may need some form of restraint (another person holding him).